Mascobot/pandemic-ventilator-2.0/README.md

 # pandemic-ventilator-2.0
-Open Source Pandemic Ventilator with Raspberry Pi and Arduino and off the shelve parts.
+Open Source Pandemic Ventilator with Raspberry Pi, Arduino and off the shelve parts.

 Project is still in progress.